-- Visitation Hours: 2pm Midnight every day. - Public lobbies are open from 10am to midnight: Mitchell, Lower Liston, Parks, Hyde1st floor. - Liston Hall lobby is open 24 hours. - Quiet Hours are Midnight to 2pm every day.
+- Visitation Hours: 2pm Midnight every day. - Public lobbies are open from 10am to midnight: Liston, Mitchell, Lower Liston, Parks, Hyde first floor lobby. - Quiet Hours are Midnight to 2pm every day.
 Courtesy Quiet Hours are always in effect.
 Courtesy Quiet Hours means the avoidance of excessive noise that is disturbing to others during normal building hours. - First time offenders will be documented.
 Second offenses will be referred to the student conduct process.